 My research focus is in designing domain-specific programming languages, and I have a long history in software development.
 I’ve done software and web development work for several companies and startups, from Automation.com in my home town of Eden Prairie, MN to the Intune team at Microsoft.
-Some of my research projects include Winston, the code repair and autocompletion tool from my paper “An Automated Approach to Program Repair”; a new compiler for the P programming language in collaboration with Microsoft Research; and have recently started extending my adviser’s language, Halide, with new looping constructs.
+Some of my research projects include Winston, the code repair and autocompletion tool from my paper “An Automated Approach to Program Repair”; a new compiler for the P programming language in collaboration with Microsoft Research; and have recently started formalizing my adviser’s language, Halide to anticipate bugs and make design improvements.

 Yale Orbis Search